jmschp/mosh-ultimate-javascript-mastery-series-part-1/README.md

 ![The Ultimate JavaScript Mastery Series - Part 1](https://process.fs.teachablecdn.com/ADNupMnWyR7kCWRvm76Laz/resize=width:705/https://www.filepicker.io/api/file/4JkBtVU9QUwcwFCWi3AV "The Ultimate JavaScript Mastery Series - Part 1")

+### Introduction

+This repository was made while studying with [Mosh Hamedani](https://programmingwithmosh.com/ "Programming with Mosh"), in [Code with Mosh](https://codewithmosh.com/ "Code with Mosh").
+And it contains all my notes from the course.
+It can be used as an extensive JavaScript cheatsheet.

+## Course content

+1. Getting Started
+2. Basics
+3. Operators
+4. Control Flow
+5. Objects
+6. Arrays
+7. Functions

 ## Getting Started (17m)

 1. Welcome (0:28)